Hoxhunt vs Adaptive Security: Side-by-Side Enterprise Buyer’s Guide (2026)

 Dimension Hoxhunt Adaptive Security

-Core positioning Human Risk Management platform: behavior change, risk visibility, and reporting workflows.
-AI-first simulation vendor: multichannel and deepfake demos.
+Core positioning Human Risk Management platform: behavior change, risk visibility, reporting workflows, and customizable awareness training.
+AI-first simulation vendor: multichannel, deepfake, and OSINT-powered simulation demos.

 Simulation realism Threat-informed simulations grounded in real, user-reported attacks that bypass filters.
 OSINT + AI-generated scenarios; realism depends on prompts and manual tuning.

-Adaptivity & personalization Individual-level adaptive difficulty, cadence, and micro-coaching to reduce repeat offenders.
-AI-led content personalization; often experienced as broad, campaign-style targeting.
+Adaptivity & personalization Individual-level adaptive difficulty, cadence, micro-coaching, and custom lessons generated from organizational context.
+AI-led scenario personalization; often experienced as broad campaign-style targeting that requires validation for long-term behavior change.

-Employee experience Gamified, habit-forming experience with instant feedback; tuned for global populations and execs.
+Employee experience Gamified, habit-forming experience with instant feedback; tuned for global populations and executives.
 Serious, scenario-led tone; less emphasis on positive feedback loops.

-Global rollout & governance 40+ languages, multi-tenant governance, delegated admin/RBAC, documented enterprise patterns.
-Global claims, but gaps around languages, multi-tenant models, and enterprise governance.
+Global rollout & governance 42 languages, AI translations, branded themes, editable lessons, multi-tenant governance, delegated admin/RBAC, and documented enterprise patterns.
+Global claims, but buyers should validate languages, localization workflows, multi-tenant models, and enterprise governance.

-Admin effort Programmatic: runs with a lean team; minimal campaign babysitting.
-More manual setup, tuning, and support touches reported in competitive deals.
+Admin effort Programmatic: runs with a lean team; minimizes campaign babysitting, content production work, and localization overhead.
+More manual setup, tuning, localization, and support touches reported in competitive deals.

-Trust & proof Largest review footprint, strong enterprise references, SOC reports, Microsoft integration artifacts.
+Trust & proof Largest review footprint, strong enterprise references, SOC reports, Microsoft integration artifacts, and mature rollout patterns.
 Newer footprint, aggressive pricing; fewer mature enterprise references.

 Simulation realism: Real threats vs. AI demos